Health

 What is the difference between an allergy and a sensitivity to food?

-A food sensitivity or an intolerance causes less serious symptoms than a food allergy and typically only affects the digestive system.
-You may also have a medical condition that can interfere with digestion, like irritable bowel syndrome.
-People with lactose intolerance lack an enzyme that breaks down lactose sugar in milk, so they may experience gas, diarrhea and other digestive issues when they consume food containing lactose.
+A food sensitivity or an intolerance causes less serious symptoms than a food allergy, and it typically only affects the digestive system.
+For example, people with lactose intolerance lack an enzyme that breaks down lactose sugar in milk, so they may experience gas, diarrhea and other digestive issues when they consume food containing lactose.

 Food allergies occur due to an immune system response.
 Consuming or coming in contact with even a small amount of a food that your body considers an allergen can result in severe symptoms.